İngiliz Dili ve Edebiyatı Araştırmaları Derneği

-Editors are obliged to comply with the policies of "Blind Review and Review Process" stated in the journal’s publication policies.
+Editors are obliged to comply with the policies of "Double-Anonymous Peer Review Process" stated in the journal’s publication policies.
 Therefore, the editors ensure that each manuscript is reviewed in an unbiased, fair, and timely manner.

 Editors must make sure that articles in the journal are published in accordance with the publication policies of the journal and international standards.

 Editors are supposed to protect the personal information related with the subjects or visuals in the studies being reviewed, and to reject the study if there is no documentation of the subjects' consent.
 Furthermore, editors are supposed to protect the personal information of the authors, reviewers, and readers.

 Encouraging Ethical Rules and the Protection of Human and Animal Rights